 Students can also apply for Federal Work Study for the summer.
 In order to receive Summer Federal Work Study, you must have financial need and be a current student planning to re-enroll at Suffolk University Law School for the following fall semester, or be enrolled at least half-time during the summer semester.
 Unless the student is taking courses in the summer and receiving financial aid, summer earnings are considered a part of the student’s financial aid award for the upcoming year and loan eligibility for the fall may be reduced.

-A Summer 2014 Federal Work Study Request form must be completed in conjunction with the Free Application for Federal Student Aid (FAFSA).
-If you have not already completed the FAFSA for 2013-14, that form must also be completed.
-The submission of both the Federal Work Study Request form and the two FAFSAs (along with any other requested documentation) is required for the application packet for Summer Federal Work Study to be considered complete.
-The deadline for a completed application packet is March 1, 2014.
+A Summer 2015 Federal Work Study Request form (available soon) must be completed in conjunction with the Free Application for Federal Student Aid (FAFSA).
+If you have not already completed the FAFSA for 2014-15, that form must also be completed.
+The submission of both the Federal Work Study Request form and the two FAFSAs (2014-15 & 2015-16) along with any other requested documentation is required for the application packet for Summer Federal Work Study to be considered complete.
+The deadline for a completed application packet is March 1, 2015.
 Summer Federal Work Study funds are limited and will be awarded to applicants in the order in which completed application packets are received in the Office of Financial Aid.
 For detailed information on the financial aid application process, please visit "Applying for Aid".

 Suffolk Public Interest Law Group (SPILG)

 SPILG is a student organization that supports the Summer Public Service Fellowship Program.
 Many public service employers cannot afford to pay for legal summer interns.
 When used in conjunction with Summer Federal Work Study awards, SPILG grants allow students to work full-time (a maximum of 35 hours per week) in a paid legal internship with a public interest, non-profit, or government agency that otherwise would be performed on a volunteer basis.